ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

   **disable indexing** for this field by defining **Indexing: No** for it as shown [above](../../indexes/search-engine/corax#disable-the-indexing-of-the-complex-field).
    * If the Indexing flag is set to anything but "no" -
-     Corax will throw a `NotSupportedInCoraxException ` exception.
+     Corax will throw a `NotSupportedInCoraxException` exception.
+     As disabling indexing for this field will prevent additional attempts to index its values,
+     the exception will be thrown just once.

 {PANEL/}